-The practices GP patient survey results were above the local and national averages for questions relating to access to care and treatment.
-For example, the percentage of respondents to the GP patient survey who were 'Very satisfied' or 'Fairly satisfied' with their GP practices opening hours was 82% compared to the CCG average of 79% and the national average of 80%.
+- Patients reported that the appointment system was easy to use. - The practices GP patient survey results were below local and national averages for questions relating to access to care and treatment.
+For example, the percentage of respondents to the GP patient survey who were 'Very satisfied' or 'Fairly satisfied' with their GP practices opening hours was 64% compared to the CCG average of 83% and the national average of 80%.
+The practice was aware of the need to act on these results and had produced an action plan to move these issues forward.
+For example, the practice had commissioned a new telephone system that would improve patients experience of making an appointment.